newlandsvalley/purescript-school-of-music/README.md

 Current State of Progress
 -------------------------

 The editor is built using the monophonic version of soundfonts.
-There is a quick-and-dirty translation from a PSoM Performance to a Melody as required by the MIDI player which doesn't allow interruption when playing back.
-However, it is now possible to write music using the DSL and to hear the result.
+The PSoM score is translated to a Melody (as accepted by the [MIDI player](https://github.com/newlandsvalley/purescript-midi-player)) which is an interruptible series of MIDI phrases.
+Interruption is only enacted at a phrase boundary, and so it will take a noticeable time for the current phrase to end before taking effect.
+We need somehow to disable the stop/start button until the phrase finishes to prevent confusing the user.

 Front End